WikiLeaks, Journalism Ethics and the Digital Age: What Did We Learn?

 The second issue that concerned Rusbridger was how to assess the risks and beneﬁts involved in publishing this material.
 He wrote subsequently that while those he called the enemies of WikiLeaks made repeated assertions about the harm done, the reaction from many countries showed a “thirst for information” of the kind in the logs.

 Implicit in what Rusbridger wrote was that while it was impossible to make an accurate assessment in advance of publication, the evidence afterwards suggested that the beneﬁts outweighed the risks.
-The New York Times, in its efforts to minimise the risk of harm, talked with the State Department, the Pentagon or the White House before each round of publication.
+The New York Times, in its efforts to minimize the risk of harm, talked with the State Department, the Pentagon or the White House before each round of publication.

 These four big ethical questions for the newspapers handling the WikiLeaks material are not new ethical questions.
 But, in the digital age, as the WikiLeaks case showed, they can come with heightened stakes.